angela-andrews/friend-finder/README.md

 * In the route files, you link your routes to the data file in the data folder.
 Create a variable and assign the require for the friends data file.
 * Write the export for the function that handles the app get and app post.
 * * app.get() the friends file.
 Pass the data back in the res.json method.
 When the user visits the page, they will see the JSON data returned.
 * * app.post() the friends file.
 When the user fills out the survey, it gets pushed to an array.
-We're using req.body since we are using body parser.XXXXX
+We're using req.body to parse the incoming data.

 **htmlRoutes**
 * Set a path variable and assign the path module to it.